 As explained, God’s Church is taking the announcement of the kingdom of God to the world and the special warning to the nations of modern Israel, through a vast array of books, booklets, articles and magazines—more than has ever existed over the 6,000 years God has been working with human beings.
 We offer a greater diversity of, and more, literature than all the other splinters combined—with more added regularly.

-Just a quick glance through either one of our three websites reveals a stunning picture!
+Just a quick glance through our website reveals a stunning picture!

 Anyone who believes there is no ongoing obligation for the Church to announce the kingdom of God to all nations does not understand basic Christianity, let alone what Mr. Armstrong taught!
 No one can claim to love people, while saying the spiritual treasure shared with us should no longer be shared with others!
 You saw that this attitude is now common, and that some even cite Mr. Armstrong as the source of their belief.